Methodology

 Web Grounding

-In parallel with the AI ensemble, we run a six-slot web search across two complementary retrieval engines — one optimized for semantic relevance (matches concepts even when keywords differ), the other for keyword precision against Google’s index.
+In parallel with the models, we run a six-slot web search across two complementary retrieval engines — one optimized for semantic relevance (matches concepts even when keywords differ), the other for keyword precision against Google’s index.
 Each slot targets a different page type: manufacturer marketing language, feature pages, use-case explainers, competitive comparisons, end-user reviews, and an invention-specific angle.
-This catches real products the AI ensemble missed.
+This catches real products the models missed.

 Six search slots.
 Two engines.
 Real products beyond what AI alone can recall.